ImmanuelLoh/PTO/Readme.md

 To ensure the system meets production standards, we implemented a rigorous benchmarking framework comparing three distinct configurations.

+### Test Scenarios
-Test Scenarios We evaluate performance across three system states:
+We evaluate performance across three system states

-*Baseline*: Rule Base Retrieval with Naive Chunking
+    - *Baseline*: Rule Base Retrieval with Naive Chunking
-*Optimized (Current)*: Async parallel multi-modal retrieval + Agentic "Plan-Prune-Execute" workflow.
+    - *Optimized (Current)*: Async parallel multi-modal retrieval + Agentic "Plan-Prune-Execute" workflow.
-*Cached*: Optimized agent + Semantic Caching layer enabled.
+    - *Cached*: Optimized agent + Semantic Caching layer enabled.

-Performance Metrics (Timing) We instrumented the code to log detailed latency breakdowns for every query.
+### Performance Metrics (Timing)
+We instrumented the code to log detailed latency breakdowns for every query.
 We track p50 (Median) and p95 (Tail Latency) for:

     - Total Latency: End-to-end time from user query to final answer.
     - Retrieval Time: Time taken to fetch data from Vector Stores (Text/Table/Image).
     - Reasoning Time: Time spent by the Agent in the Planning and Pruning phases.
     - Generation Time: Time spent generating the final prose response.

-RAG Quality Metrics The log_rag_evaluation function captures data to assess the "RAG Triad":
+### RAG Quality Metrics
+The "RAG Triad" is tested through the 3 Metrics:

     - Context Precision: Is the retrieved evidence relevant to the query?
     - Faithfulness: Is the answer supported by the retrieved contexts?
     - Answer Relevance: Does the final answer actually address the user's specific question?